charles0771/IFrame/README.md

 EN-US

-        IFrame is an open-source project that aims to create a simple framework for faster web page creation.
-Can also be used with other framewroks.
+        IFrame is an open-source project that aims to create a simple framework for quick creation of web pages.
+        It can also be used with other frameworks.

     Note: